kalngyk/kmeans_study_buddy/README.md

 # <i>k</i>-means Study Buddy

-The Study Buddy does only 2 things:
+This code snipplet does only 2 things:

 1. Lets you add points on the drawing area and shows the center of the points added.
    - Two groups of points can be added.
 One green ("Add pos data") and one red ("Add neg data")